rishabhyata/IT_583_Rishabh/README.md

 # IT_583_Web_Design_Development
 My first repositary.
-Assignmnet files for IT_583
+Web development and Assignmnet files for IT_583